aldenhinden/ReWrite/reports/week-7.md

 4. Ben Ihrig
-    - Progress Update:
+    - Progress Update: Designed + implemented a prompting setup for breaking down long texts into portions, with the ability to remember information from previous sections while analysing current ones.

     - Last Week's Goals:
+        - Implement prompting setup ✔️
+        - Implement testing for prompt architecture X

     - This Week's Goals
+        - Finish implementing testing for prompt architecture
+        - Look into tweaking the prompting setup to achieve better speed / informational accuracy
+        - Help out with other tasks where needed